joaofig/geotrellis/docs/tutorials/reading-geoTiffs.rst

 This import statement brings in ``GeoTiffReader`` from ``geotrellis.raster.io.geotiff.reader`` so that we can use it in the REPL.
-As the name implys, ``GeoTiffReader`` is the object that actually reads the GeoTiff.
+As the name implies, ``GeoTiffReader`` is the object that actually reads the GeoTiff.
 If you ever wonder about how we analyze and process GeoTiffs, then ``geotrellis.raster.io.geotiff`` would be the place to look.
 Here's a